GrinonBarrett/Taksidos/Core Rules/Creatures/Graugolaug.md

 **Startling Speed**: Once per encounter, as an action or reaction, the graugolaug may perform a movement.

-**Terrifying Leap**: Once per encounter, the canucorryngraugolaug may quadruple its leap distance.
+**Terrifying Leap**: Once per encounter, the graugolaug may quadruple its leap distance.